top of page

 8. Quick FAQ

-Q: Does the halving change Bitcoin’s total supply?
 A: No. It only changes the rate at which new BTC are created.

-Q: Can the halving schedule be changed?
-A: Only if Bitcoin’s code is updated via a network-wide consensus — extremely unlikely.
+A: Only if Bitcoin’s code is updated via a network-wide consensus — which is extremely unlikely.

 Q: Do all miners get less Bitcoin after the halving?
-A: Yes — the block reward is network-wide.

 9. Key Takeaways